Aeltumn/automated_crafting/README.md

 **Other Features**
 - Autocrafters will put the items in the container on the block the dropper is facing towards, otherwise the item will be dropped.
 - Powering the dropper makes it stop automatically crafting. (locking the dropper also has this effect)
-- Alternatively plugins  can cancel AutoPostCraftItemEvent to undo the crafting just before it is completed.
-Here you can also get the itemstacks that will be used up.
+- Recipes are loaded as efficiently as possible depending on the minecraft version you're using.

 <br/> <br/>

 **Adding this plugin as a dependency**

 If you want to use this plugin as a dependency, for example to use the AutoCraftItemEvent.
 You can use a very handy service called [**jitpack.io**](https://jitpack.io/).<br/>
-This services makes it easy to add any git repositry as a dependency.
+This services makes it easy to add any git repository as a dependency.

 _Gradle_<br/>
 For Gradle you'll need to add the following six lines to your _build.gradle_ file: